Beckn-One/DEG/docs/implementation-guides/v2/EV_Charging_V0.8-draft.md

 #### 11.1.3.1.
 Step 1 :  Claiming a Namespace

 An NFO **MAY** register as a user on dedi.global and claim a unique namespace against their FQDN.
 As part of the claiming process, the user must prove ownership of that namespace by verifying the ownership of that domain.
+The NFO name can be set as the name of the namespace.
 *Note: A calibrated roll out of this infrastructure is planned and hence before it is open to the general public NFOs are advised to share their own domain and the domains of their NPs to the Beckn One team so that they can be whitelisted which will allow the NPs to verify the same using TXT records in their DNS.*

 #### 11.1.3.2.
 Step 2 :  Setting up a Registry

 Network facilitators **MAY** create registries under their own namespace using the [subscriber reference schema](https://gist.githubusercontent.com/nirmalnr/a6e5b17522169ecea4f3ccdd831af7e4/raw/b7cf8a47e6531ef22744b43e6305b8d8cc106e7b/beckn-subscriber-reference.schema.json) to point to either whole registries or records created by the NPs in their own namespaces.
+Example of a registry name can be `subscription-details`.

 #### 11.1.3.3.
 Step 3 :  Publishing subscriber details